The Warning the Crisis and Pandemic Signify

 Recognize me, because I am your dark side, who is actually YOU!

 As long as you fear me, and refuse to confront and accept me, I am compelled to intrude one way or another.
 Through projections that stem from you, I cast myself out into your world, manifesting as a rude boss, know-it-all mother-in-law, grouchy husband, bipolar partner, economic depression, corrupt politician, crisis, or illness.
 I grant you opportunities to scorn me, ridicule me, or despise me, but be aware that doing so you scorn, ridicule, and despise only yourself.

 You will be concerned about me, for I will stay by your side until you learn to love me.

-When I manifest as illness, you won’t be able to take even a single step without me.
+When I manifest as an illness, you won’t be able to take even a single step without me.
 You can attend to me by visiting your doctor or taking some medicine, but those only yield short-term reliefs from the symptoms.
-And only the symptoms are alleviated – not me at the core, because I will return in a renewed form.
-I will alternate symptoms, like psychologists explain.
-I will always stay with you, since You and I are one.
+And only the symptoms are alleviated – not me at the core because I will return in a renewed form.
+I will alternate symptoms as psychologists explain.
+I will always stay with you since You and I are one.
 As time passes, you will learn to love me just as much as I love you.